 Damon Rands agreed.
 “90% of our work is reconfiguring what [systems] you’ve got already,” he said.
 At the same time, there are very real threats businesses need to protect against, he added.

 Those threats vary by the type of businesses, said Brian.
 “If you’re a small business, the risk is of automated attacks like ransomware or computer viruses; kids and criminals looking for insecure systems.
 That’s at the base level.
 As you go up to large organisations with large amounts of data or intellectual property, you become a more targeted threat.”

 Addressing the audience, Brian said most businesses shouldn’t think they face the same cybersecurity threats as nation states.
 “Not everybody in this room is a target for the NSA or GRU,” he said.

 Damon Rands said Cyber Essentials is a framework of security controls that can help businesses to check for common risks.
 However, he pointed out that Cyber Essentials only focuses on technical security controls, not user behaviour and awareness.
 Growing numbers of businesses have adopted it recently and Rands said: “I believe that’s due to GDPR.”

 Another evolution in cybersecurity predates GDPR, Brian added.
-When he founded BH Consulting in 2004, most of the people he spoke to back in 2004 were in technical roles.
+When he founded BH Consulting in 2004, most of the people he spoke to were in technical roles.
 “Nowadays, we are being brought in by boards, audit committees and the C-suite who see security as a business risk,” he said.

 This prompted Karlin Lillington to ask about how to pitch a technical security message to such a different audience.
 Brian said: “You have to treat it as another business risk.
 Very few businesses in the world would be efficient if they didn’t have their IT.”